aleksei-berezkin/typique/README.md

 ```

 The `%%`-prefixed names are also available on the left-hand-side, e.g. you may write `const [btn, fadeIn] = ...` but if you don't need them, ignore explicitly, as in the example above.

+## Performance

+On TS Server startup, Laim scans all TypeScript project files passing the plugin's `include` and `exclude` [filters](./docs/Configuration.md), so it may take some time in large codebases.
+During editing, Laim only re-evaluates the changed files, which is normally quite fast.
+If you suspect the performance issues, open the TS Server log, and check records prefixed with `LaimPlugin::`.
+Most of records contain the elapsed time.

+In case of performance problems, consider this:

+- Limit the amount of scanned files with plugin's `include` and `exclude` settings
+- Split large files with multiple `css()` invocations to the smaller ones
+- Split large projects into the smaller ones.
+Note: you might need the [labels prefixing](./docs/Prefixing.md) to ensure names uniqueness across the different projects.

 ## The library name